 The business owner should have a personal credit score of at least 520.

-This type of financing is best for those who want a short-term business loan and have the cash flow to afford frequent repayments.
+This type of financing is best for those who need a short-term business loan and have the cash flow to afford frequent repayments.

 Working capital loans, equipment financing and more

-Although Lendr mainly focuses on its merchant cash advance offer, business owners may qualify for other types of financing such as working capital loans and equipment financing.
-These fixed-term loans can cover most one-time expenses like buying equipment, while working capital loans are designed to help cover day-to-day expenses.
+Although Lendr mainly focuses on merchant cash advances, business owners may qualify for other types of financing, including working capital loans and equipment financing.
+These fixed-term loans can cover most one-time expenses, while working capital loans are designed to help cover day-to-day expenses during an off season.

-After speaking with a loan specialist at Lendr, they can work with you to determine which type of loan would be best for your business’s needs.
+After speaking with a loan specialist, Lendr will work with you to determine which type of loan would be best for your business’s needs.

 What are the benefits of a Lendr business loan?